 - Understanding the social rules that govern all of these

-- And then using that knowledge to control social interactions
+- Using that knowledge to control social interactions

 In other words, an overly intense and unrelenting gaze is just as significant as no eye contact at all.
-And, very importantly, being able to use eye contact doesn’t mean that a person isn’t autistic.
+And importantly, being able to use eye contact doesn’t mean that a person is not autistic.

 That being said, many autistic people do find eye contact to be challenging or uncomfortable, with some even describing it as excruciating.

-There’s a lot to notice about someone’s eyes when you have the ability to focus on details - the way they move, reflections of light, dilating pupils, blinking eyelids, bloodshot capillaries - not to mention all the other details about the face like eyebrows, teeth and lips that move to rapidly reveal and cover teeth of different shapes and size.
-That’s a lot of information coming in, and to a system that may already be on the verge of sensory overload the only way to stop the uncomfortable overstimulation is to look away.
+There’s a lot to notice about someone’s eyes when you have the ability to focus on details – the way they move, reflections of light, dilating pupils, blinking eyelids, bloodshot capillaries.
+There’s also all the other details about the face like eyebrows, teeth and lips that move to rapidly reveal and cover teeth of different shapes and size.
+That’s a lot of information coming in, and for someone who may already be on the verge of sensory overload the only way to stop the uncomfortable overstimulation is to look away.

 It’s tricky to coordinate

-Initiating and maintaining eye contact are complex tasks - there’s input from multiple sensory channels to process, social rules to remember, language to interpret and respond to.
-These require the ability to multi-task and shift attention quickly, which are two areas that can be a struggle for autistic kids in particular.
+Initiating and maintaining eye contact are deceptively complex tasks.
+There’s input from multiple sensory channels to process, social rules to remember, language to interpret and respond to.
+These require the ability to multi-task and shift attention quickly, which are two areas that can be a struggle for autistic people.

 The rules about when and how to make appropriate eye contact are subtle, complicated and rarely taught in any explicit or concrete way.
-So if you’re someone who finds social nuances difficult to understand, the anxiety about getting it right and the risk of getting it wrong can be so stressful that it’s more appealing to avoid it altogether.
+So for people who find social nuances difficult to understand, the anxiety about getting it right and the risk of getting it wrong can be so stressful that it’s more appealing to avoid it altogether.